mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ###### Required •  TypeBool

 Storage flags the version as storage version.
 There must be exactly one flagged as storage version.
 ## subresources

 Subresources describes the subresources for CustomResource Top-level and per-version subresources are mutually exclusive.
 Per-version subresources must not all be set to identical values (top-level subresources should be used instead) This field is alpha-level and is only honored by servers that enable the CustomResourceWebhookConversion feature.

+## scale

+Scale denotes the scale subresource for CustomResources

+#### label_selector_path

+######  TypeString

+LabelSelectorPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Selector.
+Only JSON paths without the array notation are allowed.
+Must be a JSON Path under .status.
+Must be set to work with HPA.
+If there is no value under the given path in the CustomResource, the status label selector value in the /scale subresource will default to the empty string.
+#### spec_replicas_path

+###### Required •  TypeString

+SpecReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Spec.Replicas.
+Only JSON paths without the array notation are allowed.
+Must be a JSON Path under .spec.
+If there is no value under the given path in the CustomResource, the /scale subresource will return an error on GET.
+#### status_replicas_path

+###### Required •  TypeString

+StatusReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Replicas.
+Only JSON paths without the array notation are allowed.
+Must be a JSON Path under .status.
+If there is no value under the given path in the CustomResource, the status replica value in the /scale subresource will default to 0.s storage version.
+## subresources

+Subresources describes the subresources for CustomResource Top-level and per-version subresources are mutually exclusive.
+Per-version subresources must not all be set to identical values (top-level subresources should be used instead) This field is alpha-level and is only honored by servers that enable the CustomResourceWebhookConversion feature.